top of page

 Crushed inside, mortified, but held my head up high

-Clearly one of us was deluded - please don’t say you think it’s me
+Clearly one of us is deluded, please don’t say you think it’s me

 Subscribe to My Newsletter